netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/05-netscaler-adc-basic-content-switching-cspolicy3/assignment.md

 ## Inspect Configuration through ADC Web GUI

-You can also inspect the same information through the Citrix ADC Web GUI.
+You can also inspect the same information through the NetScaler ADC Web GUI.
-Open a browser window with the NSIP.
+Open a browser window with the NSIP, with the username as `nsroot` and password as `verysecret` .
 After login head to Traffic Management -> Content Switching -> policies.
 You should be able to see the two content-switching policies. you can view further details.